MicrosoftDocs/dynamics-365-intelligent-order-management/topics/globalization.md

 [!include [banner](includes/banner.md)]
 [!include [banner](includes/preview-banner.md)]

-The public preview release of Dynamics 365 Intelligent Oder Management is only available in trial environments.
+The public preview release of Dynamics 365 Intelligent Order Management is only available in trial environments.

 ## Regional and language availability